 It’s made of solid, extruded aluminum and can be mounted on most types of floors (including concrete, ceramic tile, and marble).
 It consists of two pieces: you have to anchor the base to the floor and when you want to secure your sliding door you just have to slide in the barrier itself with a single motion.

 The Nightlock barricade uses the strength of the floor so it provides reliable protection.

 Keep in mind that door barricades are installed on the floor so you’ll have to bend each time you want to activate or deactivate them.
 This might be a concern for those who suffer from severe back pain or mobility issues.

 Many people forget that windows are often as easy to bypass as sliding doors.
-In this article, we’ve collected our best tips on how you can improve window security effectively.
+You’ll find our best tips on how you can improve window security effectively in this article.

 By improving privacy, you can easily prevent burglars from seeing inside your home.
 There are many types of window covering you can use: blinds, draperies, shades, verticals, etc. If you’re on a budget, you can put a privacy window film on your sliding glass door, such as this non-adhesive one.

 6. Install a Door Alarm and a Glass Break Sensor

 This one shouldn’t be your first step to secure your sliding door, however, it can be a useful addition if you’ve already reinforced the door itself.